The Joe Budden Podcast: History

 In October 2020, Budden revealed that the podcast would be part of his new online media network, The Joe Budden Network.
 In addition, he announced that the show had signed a new deal to be sponsored by Cash App.
 The first podcast launched on The Joe Budden Network was the See The Thing Is... podcast hosted by Bridget Kelly, Olivia Dope and Mandii B in October 2020.
 Since November 2020, the network and the podcast itself are being distributed by multiple platforms, primarily YouTube, SoundCloud, iTunes and Google Podcasts.
 In January 2021, Karen Civil and Ming Lee joined the network, launching the Girl I Guess podcast.

 In May 2021, Rory and Mal both left the podcast after 5 years as co-hosts, in the wake of Rory being fired by Budden.

-Later that month, two of Budden's long-time friends, Ice and Ish joined the podcast as the two new co-hosts, alongside Parks and Budden.
+Later in May 2021, two of Budden's long-time friends, Antwan "Ish" Marby and Lamar "Ice" Burney joined the podcast as co-hosts.
+In December 2022, media personality and former video vixen Melyssa Ford and social media entertainer Trevor "Queenzflip" Robinson also joined the podcast as co-hosts.
+In September 2025, Ford left the podcast after 3 years as a co-host.

+In 2024, academic, author, activist, and television personality Marc Lamont Hill joined the podcast as a co-host.
+In September 2025, following a few recurring guest appearances in the past and earlier in the year, social media personality and comedian, Mona Love (professionally known as "Don't Call me White Girl") joined the podcast as a co-host.